Skip to main content

 The following code snippets can be imported into IntelliJ to speed up repetitive development tasks, mainly around the declaration of Genesis scripts and configuration.

-Server tooling - Genesis IntelliJ Plugin
+Server tooling - Genesis IntelliJ plugin

 The Genesis Intellij Plugin enables you to run the full stack of a Genesis application locally within IntelliJ, so you can check and test your development work as you progress.